tyroprogrammer/learn-react-app/src/tutorial/03-PowerOfJSX.md

 </div>
 ```

 Well that's a handful, so let's review what's happening here.
-We have a `ticker` variable assigned to a value `APPL` and an object `companyProfileInfo` that has company profile.
+We have a `ticker` variable assigned to a value `AAPL` and an object `companyProfileInfo` that has company profile.
 Inside the JSX (inside the `return` statement) we have a `div` enclosing everything.
 In JSX, **a component must return one and only one enclosing tag**.
 That tag can have as many children as it wants.
 ```jsx
 // ❌ This is illegal in React since the return has more than one tag. return (